CMCLorg/CMCLorg.github.io/CfP.md

 - Models of language comprehension difficulty
 - Models of language learning and generalization
 - Models of linguistic information propagation and language evolution in communities
-- Network science and language processing

 ## Workshop Submissions

 We accept three categories of papers: regular workshop papers, extended abstracts and cross-submissions.
 Only regular workshop papers will be included in the proceedings as archival publications.
-All submissions should be in PDF format and made through the Softconf website: [https://www.softconf.com/naacl2019/cmcl/](https://www.softconf.com/naacl2019/cmcl/).
+All submissions should be in PDF format and made through the Softconf website: <b> TO BE ANNOUNCED </b>.
 To facilitate double-blind reviewing, submitted manuscripts should not include any identifying information about the authors.

-Submissions must be formatted using NAACL 2019 templates, available at: [https://naacl2019.org/calls/papers/](https://naacl2019.org/calls/papers/).
+Submissions must be formatted using EMNLP 2020 templates, available at: <b> TO BE ANNOUNCED </b>.
 If essentially identical papers are submitted to multiple conferences / workshops, the authors are asked to indicate this fact at submission time.

 - Regular Submissions Papers can be either full (8 pages of content + references) or short papers (4 pages + references) reporting original and unpublished research that combines cognitive modeling and computational linguistics.
 Accepted papers are expected to be presented at the workshop (oral presentation or poster) and will be published in the workshop proceedings.